CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 **Example translation table**

-The following translation table define a target table composed of two columns: "SPECIES_1" of type text and "SPECIES_1_PER" of type integer).
+The following translation table defines a target table composed of two columns: "SPECIES_1" of type text and "SPECIES_1_PER" of type integer.

 The source attribute "sp1" is validated by checking it is not null, and that it matches a value in the specified lookup table.
 This is done using the notNull() and the match() [helper functions](#helper-functions) described further in this document.
 If all validation test pass, "sp1" is then translated into the target attribute "SPECIES_1" using the lookup table named "species_lookup".
 If the validation text fail, the "NULL" string is returned instead.

 Similarly, the source attribute "sp1_per" is validated by checking it is not null, and that it falls between 0 and 100.
 It is then translated by simply copying the value to the target attribute SPECISE_1_PER. "-8888", an integer error code, is returned otherwise.

+A textual description of the rules is provided and the flag indicarting that the deacription is in synch with the rules is set to TRUE.

 | targetAttribute | targetAttributeType | validationRules | translationRules | description | descUpToDateWithRules |
 |:----------------|:--------------------|:----------------|:-----------------|:------------|:----------------------|